-- Before every flight, the drone must undergo a preflight inspection to ensure it is airworthy.
+- Before every flight, the drone must undergo a pre-flight inspection to ensure that it is airworthy.

-- Drone operators must keep the drone in sight while flying.
+- Drone operators must keep drones in sight while flying.

-- Commercial drones can only fly in the daytime, but twilight flying is allowed if the drone has anti-collision lights (drones used in search-and-rescue and other official public safety operations are usually exempt from the night-flying rule).
+- Commercial drones may only fly in the daytime, but twilight flying is allowed with the use of anti-collision lights.
+(Drones used in search-and-rescue and other official public safety operations are usually exempt from the night-flying rule.)

-- Drones cannot fly higher than 400 feet or faster than 100 mph.
+- Drones may not fly higher than 400 feet or faster than 100 mph.